 If your token doesn't appear in your wallet after adding it, there are a few common causes:

-- Metadata issues: If metadata is missing or incorrect, the wallet might not display it
+If metadata is missing or incorrect, the wallet might not display the token properly.

-- Network mismatch: Ensure you're on the correct network (mainnet vs devnet)
+Ensure you're on the correct network - mainnet vs devnet tokens don't cross over.

 For detailed troubleshooting, see our guide on tokens not showing in wallets.